-CROPseq-multi: a versatile solution for multiplexed perturbation and decoding in pooled CRISPR screens
+CROPseq-multi: a universal solution for multiplexed perturbation in high-content pooled CRISPR screens

 Read the full article See related articles